HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_11/Check_Points_Ch11.md

 ## 11.12 ##
 Method overloading means making multiple versions of a method based on differences in the signature.

 Method overriding means defining a new version of a method in a subclass of a superclass.
 Overridden methods have the same signature and return type as the original.

+## 11.13 ##
+A method in a subclass that have the same signature, and same return type, as a method in its superclass is said to be overriden.